 Bologna Travel Guide

 Designated a UNESCO City of Music in 2006, there are always concerts and other performances happening in any number of concert halls, rock venues and electronic clubs.
-Home to the oldest university in the world, Bologna also has a lively student population which keeps it young at heart.
+The oldest university in the world is another of the city's features, and a lively student population keeps it young at heart.

 The medieval city centre has been faithfully preserved and the original Roman street plan is still visible.
 Visitors can see countless landmarks and historic buildings, including the Palazzo Comunale, the Basilica of San Petronio and the Santuario della Madonna di San Luca, which offers panoramic views of the city.
 Most famous are the Two Towers of Bologna: the Tower of the Asinelli and the Tower of the Garisenda, whose 10ft (3m) lean is obvious compared to its twin.

-Bologna is also considered one of the gastronomic capitals of Italy, and visitors will find no lack of excellent Italian cuisine made fresh from local produce.
+Foodies should note that Bologna is the capital of Italy's most important food region, Emilia-Romagna, where the passing centuries have yielded a long list of world-famous specialities such as parmesan cheese, mortadella, balsamic vinegar, lasagna, and tortellini.
 Voted European Capital of Culture in 2000, Bologna is a lively cultural hub settled at the foot of the picturesque Apennine Mountains, and well worth a visit on any holiday in Italy.